Which Style Guide Should Authors Use: Chicago, AP or MLA?

 "About the Program."
 Center for Book Studies, 14 May 2022, https://www.bookstudies.org/about.
 Accessed 2 Aug.
 2025.

-- Alphabetize by author.
-If no author, alphabetize by title.
+- Alphabetize entries by author.
+If there is no author, alphabetize by title.

 - Use et al. for three or more authors in the Works Cited and in text.

-- For dates, prefer day month year, with month abbreviated if long.
+- Use day month year for dates, with longer months abbreviated where appropriate.
 14 May 2022.

 - Use pp. for page ranges.
-Use vol. and no. for journals.
+Use vol. and no. for journal volume and issue numbers.

 - Use DOIs when available.
 Prefer a DOI over a URL.

-- Omit publisher for journals and many websites where the site name and publisher match.
+- Omit the publisher for journals and for many websites where the site name and publisher are effectively the same.

 Quoting, Paraphrasing, and Staying Safe

 - Short prose quotes.
-Up to four lines, run into the sentence with quotation marks.
-Cite after the quote.
+If the quote runs to four lines or fewer, keep it in the sentence with quotation marks and cite it after the quote.

 - Block quotes.
-More than four lines, set as a block, double spaced, no quotation marks.
-Cite after the final punctuation.
+If the prose quote runs to more than four lines, set it as a block, double spaced, without quotation marks.
+Put the citation after the final punctuation.

 - Poetry.
-Up to three lines, use slashes for line breaks.
-Longer passages, set as a block and keep the original line breaks.
+For up to three lines, use slashes to show line breaks.
+For longer passages, use a block and preserve the original line breaks.

 - Additions and changes.
 Use brackets for your changes.
-Use ellipses to show omitted words.
-Keep the sense intact.
+Use ellipses for omitted words.
+Do not alter the meaning.

 - Paraphrasing.
 If the idea comes from a source, cite it.
-Page numbers help the reader even when you paraphrase.
+Page numbers are still useful because they let the reader find the exact passage.

 Style Tendencies in MLA

-- Title case for Works Cited entries and headings.
+- Use title case for Works Cited entries and headings.

-- Italics for containers.
-Quotation marks for parts within containers.
+- Use italics for containers and quotation marks for works within containers.

-- Present tense for literary analysis often reads stronger.
+- Use present tense for literary analysis when it reads naturally.
 Austen shows, Morrison argues.
-Use the tense that fits your field.
+Follow your field if it expects a different approach.

 - Messy.
 "As stated on www.poetryfoundation.org, the poem was first published in 1921."